 Queensland primary school students are encouraged to draw and colour a picture to illustrate a farm safety message.
-The 12 winning entrants receive a $250 voucher, and $500 for their school!
+The 12 winning entrants receive a $250 gift card, and $500 for their school!

 The Farm safety calendar competition raises awareness among primary school students and their communities of common hazards on farms and other rural properties.
 The published calendar is an opportunity for safety messages to be prominently displayed in the home throughout the year, reminding Queenslanders of all ages to work and play safely on farm properties.

 Students are asked to draw and colour a picture that illustrates one farm safety message (see below).
 Students must submit their entry on the competition template (PDF, 0.1 MB).

 When speaking to students about farm safety and the competition, discuss each of the risks, why they are dangerous and how the risks can be controlled to keep them safe.
 Also talk about why it is important to talk to an adult if they feel unsafe or see something unsafe.

 - Overhead powerlines are dangerous.
 Don’t play, park equipment, operate machinery, or plant trees or crops under them.

 - Safety switches save lives—ask an adult to get them fitted on all electrical circuits and test them regularly.

 - Make sure you are properly trained and understand animal behaviour before entering a stock yard.

 - Always wash your hands after touching or playing with animals as they carry diseases that can make people very sick.

 - Have a safe, fenced play area to keep children safe from machinery and water hazards.